middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 In addition to specific courses required for a major, cognate courses may be recommended to further the student's particular academic interests or intentions.
 Departments offer different opportunities for senior work, adjusted both to the nature of the field and to students' needs.
 Students should consult the descriptions of senior work under each department or program for details on the available senior work offerings.

-Major/Adviser Declaration/Change Forms are available in the Office of the Registrar and each of the Commons offices.
+Major/Advisor Declaration/Change Forms are available [online](https://www.middlebury.edu/office/registrar/forms).
 The declaration Form must be signed by the chair of the major department or program (or designee).

 **D. Change of Major**